TVPlayerSupport/IPTVPlayerSupport/index.md

 - Support AirPlay for Apple TV.
 - Add your favorite channels to My Favorites.

-### How to convert the format of Playlist file

-- Convert txt Playlist file to m3u Playlist file

-1. Click the Menu Playback - and the subMenu Show/Hidden txt and m3u conversion tool
-2. Open txt Playlist file, then Save as m3u Playlist file.

-- Convert m3u Playlist file to txt Playlist file

-1. Click the Menu Playback - and the subMenu Show/Hidden txt and m3u conversion tool
-2. Open m3u Playlist file, then Save as txt Playlist file.

 ### How to Add channels to My Favorites or Delete it?

 1. Select the channel you want to add first.